A new new coproduct on quantum loop algebras: Slopes and coproducts

 In order to match this with formula \eqref{eqn:xm} for $m$ replaced by $m-1$, we need to move the contour of the variable $w_s$

 It remains to show that no new poles involving $w_s$ and $w_r$ (for an arbitrary $r \neq s$) are produced in the rational function

 as we move the contours according to \eqref{eqn:move}.
-At every point during the movement of the contours, let us depict the variables on two horizontal lines, where the midpoint of the top line is $|w_r|$ and any variable whose absolute value is $|w_r|q^k$ is situated $k$ horizontal units from the midpoint.
+At every point during the movement of the contours, let us depict the variables on two horizontal lines, where the midpoint of the top line is $|w_r|$ and any variable whose absolute value is $|w_r|q^k$ is situated $k$ horizontal units to the right of the midpoint.
 We draw a diagonal going $|d_{\iota(A_r)\iota(A_s)}|$ units to the right from any variable $z_a$ on one line to a variable $z_b$ on another line if $a < b$; every such diagonal is responsible for a simple pole in \eqref{eqn:restricted rational function}.